Invariant measures in simple and in small theories: A non definably amenable group definable in a simple theory

-So if $(R,c)$ is an existentially closed model of $T$, then $R$ is an algebraically closed field.
-So from now on we will assume that $R = K$ is an algebraically closed field, and we situate $K$ in a larger saturated algebraically closed field $\tilde K$ from which we can choose generic points of algebraic varieties over $K$ (and write $SL_2$ for $SL_2(\tilde K)$).
+By part (ii) of the above lemma, if $(R,c)$ is an existentially closed model of $T$, then $R$ is an algebraically closed field.
+From now on we will assume that $R = K$ is an algebraically closed field, and we situate $K$ in a larger saturated algebraically closed field $\tilde K$ from which we can choose generic points of algebraic varieties over $K$ (and write $SL_2$ for $SL_2(\tilde K)$).